Enjoying the last of Summer’s okra!

 preparation

-1. Rinse the channa and urad dal, then cover with water and soak for 1 hour – drain and set aside.
+- Rinse the channa and urad dal, then cover with water and soak for 1 hour.
+Drain and set aside.

-2. Wash and pat dry the okra with a cloth, the chop into 1 cm pieces – set aside.
+- Wash and pat dry the okra with a cloth and chop into 1 cm pieces – set aside.

-4. Add the okra, turn the heat to high and mix well – fry for 10 mins, stirring constantly to prevent the okra from burning or becoming soggy.
+- Add the okra, turn the heat to high, and mix well.
+Fry for 10 minutes, stirring constantly to prevent the okra from burning or becoming soggy.
 I try to get the okra charred a little on the edges.

-5. Turn off the heat, add the tomato, red chilli, coriander powder, turmeric, jaggery, salt to taste and coconut.
+- Turn off the heat and add the tomato, red chilli, coriander powder, turmeric, jaggery, salt to taste, and coconut.

 Serve with chapati or dosa, rice or quinoa and a simple dal.